 It is safe to say that CBD is the latest craze.
 It seems that every health food store is advocating its use, and even gyms are encouraging people to take it for post workouts.

-Some people say that it doesn't even have side effects.
+Some people say that hemp extract doesn't even have side effects.

 Well, that isn’t necessarily true – everything has side effects.
 From the food you eat to the water you drink, your body reacts in different ways to different substances.
-In the very same way, CBD interacts with your body and can produce unwanted side effects.
+In the very same way, CBD from hemnp interacts with your body and may produce unwanted side effects.

-To understand the side effects of CBD, you first need to understand what CBD is to begin with.
+To understand the side effects of CBD, you first need to understand what CBD is.

 CBD is a cannabinoid, a substance that exists within the Cannabis sativa plant alongside its better known (and psychoactive) cousin THC.